Scheduled MonumentsEnglandMedieval cross base 150m south of Holy Rood Church

 What is Medieval cross base 150m south of Holy Rood Church?

-Medieval cross base 150m south of Holy Rood Church is a scheduled ancient monument located in Dorset, England.
+The medieval cross base 150m south of Holy Rood Church is a scheduled ancient monument located in Dorset, comprising the stone foundation of a parish or market cross of medieval date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013675.

 Who is responsible for protecting Medieval cross base 150m south of Holy Rood Church?